nanopb/nanopb/docs/reference.rst

   ones later.

-To debug problems in applying the options, you can use the *-v* option for the plugin.
-Plugin options are specified in front of the output path:
+To debug problems in applying the options, you can use the *-v* option for the nanopb generator.
+With protoc, plugin options are specified in front of the output path:

+    nanopb_generator -v message.proto           # When invoked directly
-    protoc ... --nanopb_out=-v:. message.proto
+    protoc ... --nanopb_out=-v:. message.proto  # When invoked through protoc

 Protoc doesn't currently pass include path into plugins.
 Therefore if your *.proto* is in a subdirectory, nanopb may have trouble finding the associated